Fran Tarkenton: Professional football career

 The Vikings finished the 1975 season with an NFC-best 12–2 record and Tarkenton won the NFL Most Valuable Player Award and the NFL Offensive Player of the Year Award while capturing All-Pro honors in the process.
 He was also a second-team All-Pro in 1973 and earned All-NFC selections in 1972 and 1976.
 He was named second-team All-NFC in 1970 and 1974.
 Tarkenton was selected to play in nine Pro Bowls.

 Tarkenton was indecisive on his retirement during the last seven years of his playing career.
+In the early months of 1979, he was offered a contract to play one more year and "receive $100,000 annually for the next 10 years as a nonplayer."
+On May 8, 1979, he announced his retirement.

 Despite not winning a Super Bowl, he won six playoff games, and in 1999 he was ranked #59 on The Sporting News list of the 100 Greatest Football Players.
+Playing in the era of sacks not being counted by the league, Tarkenton was sacked 570 times in his career, unofficially the most in league history at the time of his retirement.

 Tarkenton was inducted into the Georgia Sports Hall of Fame in 1977, the Pro Football Hall of Fame in 1986, the College Football Hall of Fame in 1987, and the Athens, Georgia Athletic Hall of Fame in 2000.